gammillweg/mailSet/README.md

                  Renewal is the historical name used for the subscriber list that will expire with the current issue.
                  (Two forms are used.
 Explained below.)
 - Expired:         Historical record of past subscribers.
-Keeping their names makes it easier to move them back to the active list when they resubscribe.
+Keeping subsriber names makes it easier to move them back to the active list when they resubscribe.
+Here, this worksheet is empty.
 - Packing List:    A shipping count by Postal Tray
 - Audit PS3526     USPS Form PS3526, an annually required review of issues processed.
 (It is not really an audit.)